frankshearar/Home/NuGetizer-Core-Features.md

 > NOTE: The `$(IsPackable)` property can be used in conditions to determine if a project generates an actual
 > nupkg.
 This property is 'true' if the project defines a 'PackageId'.
 The built-in
-> [GetTargetPath](https://github.com/Microsoft/msbuild/blob/30c9fbca0fe96fb49548df3ab40bdd4cb49d4450/src/XMakeTasks/Microsoft.Common.CurrentVersion.targets#L1730-L1740) target is [redefined and extended](https://github.com/NuGet/NuGet.Build.Packaging/blob/dev/src/Build/NuGet.Build.Packaging.Tasks/NuGet.Build.Packaging.targets#L49-L59) to include this metadata too, so it's easy for MSBuild targets to determine if a project reference
+> [GetTargetPath](https://github.com/Microsoft/msbuild/blob/30c9fbca0fe96fb49548df3ab40bdd4cb49d4450/src/XMakeTasks/Microsoft.Common.CurrentVersion.targets#L1730-L1740) target is [redefined and extended](https://github.com/NuGet/NuGet.Build.Packaging/blob/dev/src/Build/NuGet.Build.Packaging.Tasks/NuGet.Build.Packaging.targets#L49-L59) to include this metadata as well as an `IsNuGetized=true` metadata value, so it's easy for MSBuild targets to
+> determine if a project reference produces a nuget package or not, and if it has been 'nugetized' or not, without
-> has been 'nugetized' or not, without risking invoking non-existing targets (i.e. 'GetPackageContents').
+> risking invoking non-existing targets (i.e. 'GetPackageContents').

 ### Metadata